 Most of us lead busy lives.
 We’re looking after our families, working, taking care of others, worrying about everything going on in the world, and trying to keep on top of all of our other commitments.
 Finding ways to manage stress is vital if we want to be able to manage it all without becoming ill or burning out.

-Exercise is often touted as a great way to control or even reduce stress.
+Exercise is one of the best things you can do if you’re struggling with stress and anxiety.
 But what exactly is stress, why do we get stressed out, and how can exercise help?
 Let’s take a look.

 What is Stress?